qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/diagnostics.md

               FROM "ahc_hrsn_12_12_2023_valid_fhir";
     ', (CURRENT_TIMESTAMP)) ON CONFLICT(path) DO UPDATE SET contents = EXCLUDED.contents /* TODO: does not work in DuckDB , last_modified = (CURRENT_TIMESTAMP) */;

-INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('schema.sql', 'SELECT ''shell'' as component, ''QCS Ingestion Center'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
+INSERT INTO "sqlpage_files" ("path", "contents", "last_modified") VALUES ('schema.sql', 'SELECT ''shell'' as component, ''QCS Orchestration Engine'' as title, ''book'' as icon, ''/'' as link, ''issues'' as menu_item, ''schema'' as menu_item;
     ;
 -- TODO: https://github.com/lovasoa/SQLpage/discussions/109#discussioncomment-7359513
 --       see the above for how to fix for SQLPage but figure out to use the same SQL